It wasn’t too long ago that wireless earbuds seemed like an expensive novelty. But now? It seems like everywhere you look people are wearing them.

 Apple’s initial offering set a new and much higher standard in terms of connection stability, ease of setup, and usability.
 This triggered rapid growth in the true wireless earbuds market as other big manufacturers such as Samsung, JBL, Sony, Bose eventually introduced their own competing products.

 And now in 2023 there are hundreds of companies in the market – some of which only produce true wireless earbuds – that are competing to release both better and less expensive products.
-The original AirPods were $159 dollars in 2016 ($199.51 adjusted in 2023), but now there are a multitude of great sounding, versatile, and feature rich true wireless earbuds available for $30 or less.
-I can attest to this because I have fully reviewed a lot of them.
+The original AirPods were $159 dollars in 2016 ($199.51 in 2023 inflation adjusted), but now there are a multitude of great sounding, versatile, and feature rich true wireless earbuds available in the $30-50 range.
+I can attest to this because I have now fully reviewed a lot of them.

 What Features and Developments Can We Expect to See With Wireless Earbuds in the Future?